beirern/Personal-Website/posts/c-db-project.md

 ---
-title: I Purchased a C Course to Fix an Insecurity
+title: I Purchased a C Course to Address an Insecurity
 date: 2025-04-09
 tags: [C, database]
 excerpt: My First C Project is an on Disk Employee Database.
 Although it wasn't the most complicated project it left me with some great lessons.